rmcgibbo/mullermsm/README.md

 ## Installation

 The package is hosted at `https://github.com/rmcgibbo/mullermsm`.
-You can download the package either with git:
+You can download the package either with the `git` version control system:

     $ git clone git://github.com/rmcgibbo/mullermsm.git

-Or by downloading a zip file from `https://github.com/rmcgibbo/mullermsm/zipball/master`
+Or by downloading a zip file from https://github.com/rmcgibbo/mullermsm/zipball/master

 MullerMSM requires MSMBuilder2.5.1 or later, which can be downloaded from http://simtk.org/home/msmbuilder.
-It also requires theano, which can be installed with
+It also requires `theano`, which can be installed with

     $ easy_install theano